 Don’t forget the structure of the cardiac muscle means that the whole heart contracts together.
 This means that the left and the right ventricle are pumping together.
 Into the lungs and out to the body simultaneously.

 The lud-dub sound of the heart that can be heard through a stethoscope is the sound of the two heart valves closing in sequence.
 First the valves at the entrance of the ventricle and then the valve at the exit of the heart.
-When one of the valves does not close properly, some of the blood leaks back.
+When one of the valves does not close properly, some blood leaks back.
 This leads to a muffled sound that is known as a heart murmur.

 The coronary arteries